BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 ### Final Tips

 1. Only objects containing "business logic" get registered with DI.
-Data-only objects like `PictureMeta`, ORM entities, and other DTOs should still be `new`ed up manually, and should never ask for a service in their own constructors.
+Data-only objects like `PictureMeta` should still be `new`ed up manually, and should never ask for a service in their constructor.
 2. If a method, or collection of methods, has no dependencies, and no internal state, don't make a service - a collection of `static` methods will be more-performant, easier to re-use (copy-paste into other projects), and easier to test.
-(If such static methods later grow to the point that they want services, create a new service that calls the static methods + does the extra service-ful logic.)

 ### Learn More
 * https://www.google.com/search?q=advantages+of+dependency+injection